Studies

 Antonia Adam, TübAix alumni and Head of Corporate Communications at a Swiss company:

-“I am convinced that above all the personal skills that you acquire through the special requirements of such a double degree have helped me a lot to understand the differences in working methods, communication etc. here [in Switzerland] faster and better and to be able to adapt better and benefit from the differences.
+“I am convinced that above all the personal skills that one acquires through the special requirements of such a double degree have helped me a lot to understand the differences in working methods, communication etc. here [in Switzerland] faster and better and to be able to adapt better and to benefit from the differences.
 Of course, knowledge of French is always useful in Switzerland, even though I myself work in a predominantly German-speaking company.”